 Standard, Motor 1 is H (Hoist) Motor 2 is T (Trolley) and Motor 3 is B (Bridge).
 The standard configuration (all switches OFF) is, starting at the top right hand pair of buttons on the transmitter, Motor 1.
-Moving down to the middle two right hand pair of buttons that is Motor 2.
+Motor 2 is the middle two right hand pair of buttons.
 The bottom pair on the right is Motor 3.
-This is indicated the display "Switch config: H,T,B. The order of Hoist, Trolley and Bridge will vary as S3-1 to 3 switch positions is changed.
-Toggle the switches sequencially till you see the order you need.
-There are six possible combinations.
+This is indicated in the display "Switch config: H, T, B".
+The order of Hoist, Trolley and Bridge will vary as S3-1 to 3 switch positions are changed.

-S3 Position 4 And 8 Time-out-timer Disable.
+SW3 Position 4 And 8 Time-out-timer Disable.
 (Normally turned "OFF").